jayvatti/MLNotebookArchives/README.md

 ### Neural Networks

 1. [`NeuralNetworkLinearRegression.ipynb`](NeuralNetworkLinearRegression.ipynb)
+    - Description:
-    - Description: From regressions to neurons, this notebook implements a single-layer neural network for Linear Regression.
+        - From regressions to neurons, this notebook implements a single-layer neural network for Linear Regression.
+        - A regression line is sketched to highlight the model's predictions.

 2. [`NeuralNetworkLogisticRegression.ipynb`](NeuralNetworkLogisticRegression.ipynb)
+    - Description:
-    - Description: Continuing the neural exploration, this notebook applies a single-layer neural network for Logistic Regression.
+        - Continuing the neural exploration, this notebook applies a single-layer neural network for Logistic Regression.
+        - A sketched sigmoid function after fine-tuning the weights and biases using Sci-kit learn.
+        - Notably, it focuses on tumor classification - the model might not cure cancer, but it sure can classify it!

 3. [`NeuralNetworkLayers_binaryClassification.ipynb`](NeuralNetworkLayers_binaryClassification.ipynb)
     - Description: Unleashing the power of deep learning, this notebook explores a multi-layer neural network for binary classification, featuring: